hermit-os/rftrace/README.md

 We need the second manifest, since it is [not possible to change the library type outside of it](https://github.com/rust-lang/cargo/issues/6160#issuecomment-428778868).

-It might be easier to just use two crates for this, then we might not need staticlib and c-like-bindings in `lib.rs`.
-The way it is now is working fine however.
-Feel free to send a pull request.

 You can compile only static lib manually with
-`cargo build --manifest-path staticlib/Cargo.toml --target-dir target_static --features staticlib -vv`
+`cargo build --manifest-path rftrace/staticlib/Cargo.toml --target-dir target_static --features staticlib -vv`

 ## Future Work
 - investigate speed penalty caused by the tracing
-- split front and backend into multiple crates
-- investigate if it is possible to call rust functions in staticlib directly, without "exporting" as native C, and then implementing callers for them in rust.
-- test with c-based gcc compiled application
 - create frontend which can output the trace over network, so no file access is needed
 - there is a '`no_instrument_function`' LLVM attribute, though not exposed by rust codegen.
 Might be easy to add an attribute here.
 See [Make it easy to attach LLVM attributes to Rust functions](https://github.com/rust-lang/rust/issues/15180#issuecomment-137569985).
 This would remove the need for a staticlib, but only in the case where we are compiling for the same target (not the kernel).

 ## License